digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/manage_domain_entities.rst

     .. success:: val domainIdString = domainManager1.id.toProtoPrimitive

 Then the sequencer must receive this file, deserialize it and initialize itself.
-As part of the initialization, the sequencer either creates a new signing key pair or uses a previous generated key that must then be transmitted via file.
+As part of the initialization, the sequencer creates a signing key pair whose public key it must then transmit via file.
 Optionally, repeat this for any extra sequencer nodes.

 .. snippet:: distributed_domain_install_separate_consoles
     .. success:: val domainParameters = com.digitalasset.canton.admin.api.client.data.StaticDomainParameters.tryReadFromFile("tmp/domain-bootstrapping-files/params.proto")